russelltg/weatherstation/lessons/lesson1.md

 save your sketch in.
 Choose wherever you desire, the default location works fine.

-In order to get the arduino to do someting, we need to add code.
+In order to get the arduino to do something, we need to add code.
 In the `setup` function, add the following lines of code between the `{` and `}` after `setup`:

 ```C++